 LIST: Events around the world affected by novel coronavirus outbreak

-MANILA, Philippines (UPDATED) – The past weeks saw the cancellation or postponement of several events around the world due to the novel coronavirus outbreak.
+MANILA, Philippines (3rd UPDATE) – The past few months saw the cancellation or postponement of several events around the world due to the novel coronavirus outbreak.

 The 2019 novel coronavirus, which originated from Wuhan, China, has killed over 2,800 people and sickened over 82,000 people worldwide as of Thursday, February 27.
 Outside China, other virus hotspots include Iran, South Korea, and Italy.